jackdesert/arscca/README.md

 Backlog
 -------

+  * Make Pos Class sortable (so it's not confusing to not have it)
+  * Sort by last name instead of first name
   * Ask if there are any legal issues with posting results
   * After new stats become available, post new mashup facebook @arscca
   * robots.txt